Divergence Minimization Preference Optimization for Diffusion Model Alignment: Experiments

 \subsection{Experimental Setting}

 \textbf{Dataset and Baselines}.
 We select Stable Diffusion v1.5 (\basesd) and Stable Diffusion XL Base 1.0 (\basesdxl) as our base models.
 We train \method on the Pick-a-Pic V2~\citep{pickapic} dataset, which consists of pairwise preferences for images generated by \basesdxl-beta and Dreamlike (a fine-tuned version of \basesd).
 After excluding the $\sim$ 12\% of pairs with ties, we end up with 851,293 preference pairs across 58,960 unique prompts.
 Our baselines include diffusion models fine-tuned on the Pick-a-Pic V2 dataset using various alignment methods, based on either \basesd or \basesdxl: Diffusion-DPO~\citep{diffusiondpo}, Diffusion-KTO~\citep{kto}, DSPO~\citep{dspo}, MAPO~\citep{mapo}.
 We also compare against the original \basesd and \basesdxl model as well as a supervised fine-tuning (SFT) \basesd model.
-We implement SFT and train DSPO by their released repo ourselves, and for Diffusion-DPO, KTO, and MAPO, we use the officially released checkpoints.\
+We implement SFT and train DSPO by their released repo ourselves, and for Diffusion-DPO, KTO, and MAPO, we use the officially released checkpoints.
+In addition, we further compare against Stable Diffusion 3.5 Medium (\basesdm)~\citep{sd3} models fine-tuned with DPO and with our proposed DMPO objective to assess the effectiveness of these methods on a stronger backbone.

 \textbf{Training Details}.
 We detail the implementation setup for \method in this section.
 Training is distributed across 4 NVIDIA A100 40GB GPUs, each processing a local batch of 2 pairs, with gradient accumulation over 256 steps to achieve the desired global batch size 2048.
 All models are trained at fixed square resolutions using a learning rate of $1 \times 10^{-5}$, with a linear warmup spanning the first 500 steps.
-We select the best-performing model from training for evaluation; for DPMO with \basesd as the base model, we set the smoothing coefficient $\alpha=0.01$ and$\beta=2000$, while for DPMO with \basesdxl as the base model, we use $\alpha=0.01$ and $\beta=6000$.
+We select the best-performing model from training for evaluation; for DPMO with \basesd as the base model, we set the smoothing coefficient $\alpha=0.01$ and $\beta=2000$, for DPMO with \basesdxl as the base model, we use $\alpha=0.01$ and $\beta=6000$, and for DPMO with \basesdm as the base model, we use $\alpha=0.1$ and $\beta=100$.
 For more details on the model’s behavior under various parameter settings, please refer to \Cref{sec::exp:ab}.